CLOUGH/The-Student-Portal/README.md

 to the amount of students normally enrolled in these institution.
 The problem can be addressed if there was a system that could assist students with the registration process, and giving academic advice to students so that they can achieve their career goals.
 The Student Portal is that system.
-It will give student academic advice, registration tips, further assistance with a academic advisor if necessary.
+It will give student academic advice, registration tips and further assistance with a academic advisor if necessary.